-The chief administrative officer or his/her designee shall inform any licensee or invitee who shall violate any provisions of these rules (or of the rules of any individual institution supplementing or implementing these rules) that his/her license or invitation is withdrawn and shall direct him to leave the campus or other property of the institution.
-In the event of his/her failure or refusal to do so, such officer shall cause his/her ejection from such campus or property.
+The chief administrative officer or their designee shall inform any licensee or invitee who shall violate any provisions of these rules (or of the rules of any individual institution supplementing or implementing these rules) that their license or invitation is withdrawn and shall direct them to leave the campus or other property of the institution.
+In the event of their failure or refusal to do so, such officer shall cause their ejection from such campus or property.

-In the case of any other violator, who is neither a student nor faculty or other staff member, the chief administrative officer or his/her designee shall inform him that s/he is not authorized to remain on the campus or other property of the institution and direct him to leave such premises.
-In the event of his/her failure or refusal to do so, such officer shall cause his/her ejection from such campus or property.
-Nothing in this subdivision shall be construed to authorize the presence of any such person at any time prior to such violation nor to affect his/her liability to prosecution for trespass or loitering as prescribed in the Penal Law.
+In the case of any other violator, who is neither a student nor faculty or other staff member, the chief administrative officer or their designee shall inform them that they are not authorized to remain on the campus or other property of the institution and direct them to leave such premises.
+In the event of their failure or refusal to do so, such officer shall cause their ejection from such campus or property.
+Nothing in this subdivision shall be construed to authorize the presence of any such person at any time prior to such violation nor to affect their liability to prosecution for trespass or loitering as prescribed in the Penal Law.